kryptoin/LightningCash-R/doc/build-windows.md

-LightningCashr Core – Windows 11 Build Guide (WSL2)
+LightningCash-R Core – Windows 11 Build Guide (WSL2)
 ===================================================

-This updated guide focuses on building LightningCashr Core for Windows 11 using **WSL2 (Windows Subsystem for Linux)**, which offers improved performance and compatibility with newer Linux distributions such as Ubuntu 22.04 or later.
+This updated guide focuses on building LightningCash-R Core for Windows 11 using **WSL2 (Windows Subsystem for Linux)**, which offers improved performance and compatibility with newer Linux distributions such as Ubuntu 22.04 or later.
 GUI wallet support is not included in this guide.

 ---